How Parents Can Talk to Kids About Wildfires and Natural Disasters (2026 Guide)

 • Turn off the 24/7 news coverage.
 Constant, looping images of flames and destruction are not helpful.

 • For older children and teens on social media, have a conversation about the content they are seeing.
-Co-view if possible, and encourage them to take breaks from scrolling.
+Co-view if possible, and encourage them to take breaks from scrolling (often referred to as "doomscrolling").

-• Replace media time with calming activities that promote connection and comfort, such as reading a book together, playing a board game, or drawing. 🎨
+• Replace media time with calming activities that promote connection and comfort, such as reading a book together or playing a board game.

-Be aware that the stress from a wildfire can manifest in various ways, and symptoms may appear weeks or months later.
+Be aware that the stress from a wildfire or evacuation can manifest in various ways, and symptoms may appear weeks or months later.
 Common signs include:

 • Preschoolers: Returning to behaviors like thumb-sucking or bedwetting; increased clinginess; fear of the dark.

-• School-Aged Children: Difficulty sleeping or nightmares; trouble concentrating at school; physical complaints like headaches or stomachaches; irritability or angry outbursts.
+• School-Aged Children: Difficulty sleeping or nightmares; physical complaints like headaches or stomachaches; irritability or sudden angry outbursts.

 • Teenagers: Withdrawal from friends and family; changes in appetite or sleep; increased risk-taking behavior; expressions of hopelessness.

-If you notice these signs persisting for more than a few weeks and interfering with daily life, it is a sign that additional support may be needed.
+If you notice that your child’s behavioral changes, anxiety, or academic struggles persist for more than a few weeks after the immediate danger has passed, it is a sign that professional, doctoral-level support may be needed.

 For Further Reading and Support